What Car Batteries Can Teach Us About Solar Batteries

 VRLA Car Batteries

 VRLA batteries come sealed, so gasses from the chemical reaction can’t escape.
 The two VRLA car battery types include the gel cell battery and the absorbed glass mat battery (AGM battery).
-Gel cell batteries use a gell as the electrolyte, while AGM batteries use thin fibers of electrolyte glass to form mats next to the lead dioxide plates.
+Gel cell batteries use a gel as the electrolyte, while AGM batteries use thin fibers of electrolyte glass to form mats next to the lead dioxide plates.

 What Sets Solar Batteries Apart

 Currently, lithium-ion solar batteries are taking the lead in solar and home battery use.
-They are lighter, have better depth of discharge, round-trip efficiency and lifespan.
+Lithium-ion batteries are lighter, have better discharge depth, and superior round-trip efficiency, and a greater lifespan.

-Lithium-ion batteries use lithium as the electrolyte that creates a chemical reaction and generates electricity.
-Lithium is a lightweight metal and an electric current can easily pass through it, which makes it an ideal option for home batteries.
+Lithium-ion batteries use lithium as the electrolyte that creates an electricity-generating chemical reaction.
+Lithium is a lightweight metal, and an electric current can easily pass through it, which makes it an ideal option for home solar batteries.

 There are several lithium-ion batteries on the market.
-Taking a look at the home battery specs helps customers determine which one to choose.
+Taking a look at the home solar battery specs helps customers determine which one to choose.